Breast Reconstruction in our Gold Coast surgery

+After a mastectomy , breast reconstruction surgery is the rebuilding of your breast .
 Today there are a very wide range of options and different types of breast reconstruction available to breast cancer patients.
-Sometimes breast reconstruction can take place at the same time that the mastectomy or lumpectomy is performed, but it is generally also possible to have breast surgery at any time after the original procedure.
+Sometimes breast reconstruction can take place at the same time that the mastectomy is performed, but it is generally also possible to have breast surgery at any time after the original procedure.

 This is a short summary of the different options and how they work.
 Also see our page on Nipple Reconstruction.